Introduction

 7. Neglecting to Review and Update

-Mistake: Writing test cases and never reviewing or updating them.
+Mistake: Writing test cases once and then forgetting about them.

 8. Poorly Defined Success Criteria

-Solution: Define what constitutes a pass or fail for the test.
-This clarity is vital for determining the outcome of the test case.
+Mistake: Not clearly defining what constitutes a pass or fail for the test case.

 9. Not Prioritizing Test Cases

-Mistake: Treating all test cases with equal importance.
+Mistake: Treating all test cases as equally important.

 10. Ignoring User Perspective

-Mistake: Writing test cases purely from a technical viewpoint and ignoring the user perspective.
+Mistake: Writing test cases strictly from a technical standpoint and forgetting the user perspective.

 Conclusion